-MEI and RIT technology is an improvement of traditional colonoscopy in response to the actual problems in the endoscopy process.
+MEI and RIT technology are an improvement of traditional colonoscopy in response to the actual problems in the endoscopy process.
 AI can explore the images of MEI technology in guiding colonoscopy.
 Applying deep learning to analyze a large number of unloop images, it is possible in the future to form a complete set of loop prediction and unlooping strategies system.
 The RIT technology can automatically adjust the bending angle of the intestinal cavity by sensing the degree of curvature of the endoscopic body, and minimize the formation of acute angles.
 These measures help to reduce the traction of the colonoscopy on the mesentery and the damage to the intestinal mucosa, and achieve the purpose of reducing the pain and injury of the patient during the colonoscopy.
 In general, MEI and RIT technologies provide useful explorations for the gradual migration of colonoscopy from artificial to intelligent (DW2).

 Combination of colonoscopy and AI